Atmosphere

 Activities Cycle

-Parkdale Montessori has two extended uninterrupted time periods for the children to engage freely on tasks and absorb themselves in their activities.
+Parkdale Montessori has two extended uninterrupted time periods for the children to engage freely in tasks and absorb themselves in their activities.
 This leads to deeper learning, higher concentration, and a great sense of accomplishment.

 Children

-The children are encouraged to explore their classroom environment, express their ideas, collaborate and help others.
+The children are encouraged to explore their classroom environment, express their ideas, collaborate, and help others.
 They are free to choose their activities on their own, to learn independently and at their own pace, and to engage in activities for as long as the material holds their interests.
-The children develop physically, socially, intellectually and creatively within a joyful environment.
+The children develop physically, socially, intellectually, and creatively within a joyful environment.

 Montessori children often refer to the various activities of the classroom as “work”.
 Children are free to “work” either at small tables or on mats, wherever they feel the most comfortable.
 When the children have completed an activity, they return the materials to the shelf, ready for the next child to use.